-IMPORTANT!
-Read "Recommended Locations for Smoke Alarms" and IMPORTANT!
-Head "Recommended Locations for Smoke Alarms" and "Locations to Avoid for Smoke Alarms" before beginning.
+Important!
+Read "Recommended Locations for Smoke Alarms" and "Locations to Avoid for Smoke Alarms" before beginning.
 This unit monitors the air, and when smoke reaches its sensing chamber, it alarms.
 It can give you more time to escape before fire spreads.
 This unit can ONLY give an early warning of developing fires if it is installed, maintained and located where smoke can reach it, and where all residents can hear it, as described in this manual.
 This unit will not sense gas, heat, or flame.
 It cannot prevent or extinguish fires.